 Here at Red Sage Acupuncture Center, I am focused on the Five Element acupuncture tradition.
 If you are just discovering acupuncture, you may not know there are different styles.
 But many people who come to me say that my treatments are quite different than what they have received from other acupuncturists.
 It’s a special tradition and one I am proud to practice.

 What makes my treatments different is that I treat you based on your constitutional element.
 You might think of the five elements as five energetic types.

-Your primary element is your home base.
-It is also the place where you might tend to fall down in your life, and governs the areas of your body where symptoms tend to show up.
+Your primary or constitutional element is your home base energetic.
+It relates to the themes you tend to struggle with in your life, as well as the type of symptoms you tend to get.
 Healing that is delivered through your element is the deepest healing I have access to.
 I am often amazed not only at the efficiency of this healing method, but also the depth that it reaches, and the profound personal changes that it brings.

 So, in my clinic, the first and most important question I must answer with each new patient is: what is your element?
-In the Chinese system, the five elements are Water, Wood, Fire, Earth and Metal.
+In the Chinese system, the five elements or five personality types are Water, Wood, Fire, Earth and Metal.